 It is often not realised how many items of locomotive hauled coaching stock that were acquired for preservation or for other uses, such as restaurant dining rooms, have subsequently been scrapped.
 The aim of this conundrum is to list all those carriages that fall into this category.
 For each, a potted history is given of their histories after having been taken out of normal service with British Railways or its descendants.
 Precise details of the disposal of many has been hard to establish and consequently any further information would be very much appreciated.
 Where preservation locations have changed names the most recent is normally quoted.
 Similarly, where Counties are quoted the current name is usually used.
 Although often recorded as broken up on site, this is often not the case in reality.
 A number of vehicles have been acquired by preservationists as complete vehicles.
 Then either the body has been broken up and chassis retained, vice versa, or in some cases the body has been grounded or mated with a different chassis and original chassis mated with another body.
 These are listed as disposals except when body and chassis both survive in preservation.

-Last updated: 27th January 2019
+Last updated: 31st October 2019